TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

 ## Features
 1. Doctor Registration and Profile Management:
-- egeg
 - Doctors can register with a unique UserID, name, password, phone, and specialization.
 - After logging in, doctors can update their phone number and specialization.

 2. Doctor Schedule Management: